Frequently Asked Questions

 Q: Where did the name "Beracah" come from and how is it pronounced?

 The founders of Beracah Homes were out to dinner one night in 2002 with their wives.
 One spouse had been thinking of a name for the company including the words "blessing" or "blessed."
 The other spouse had been thinking of the word "beracah" since it means "blessing."
-All involved certainly considered themselves blessed to be a part of such a great opportunity and the company name was born.
+All involved certainly considered themselves blessed to be a part of such a great opportunity and the company name was decided.

-The pronunciation is "Bear'-eh-ka" with the emphasis on the first syllable.
+The pronunciation is "Bear'-eh-ka" with the emphasis on the first syllable

 Q: Can I custom design my home, or must I choose from stock plans?